github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository.md

 ### Dependencies view

 {% ifversion fpt or ghec %}
 Dependencies are grouped by ecosystem.
 You can expand a dependency to view its dependencies.
-If the package manager for the dependency is in a public repository, a link to that repository will be displayed.
-However, dependencies on private repositories, private packages, or unrecognized files are shown in plain text.
+Dependencies on private repositories, private packages, or unrecognized files are shown in plain text.
+If the package manager for the dependency is in a public repository, {% data variables.product.product_name %} will display a link to that repository.

 If vulnerabilities have been detected in the repository, these are shown at the top of the view for users with access to {% data variables.product.prodname_dependabot_alerts %}.